 About Our School

 Edythe J. Hayes Middle School, located southeast of town, was established in August 2004.
-Our mission statement charges the faculty and staff with engaging "all students in a safe and nurturing environment that fosters academic excellence and develops responsible, respectful leaders and citizens."
+Our mission statement charges the faculty and staff with engaging "all learners in a safe and nurturing environment that fosters academic excellence and develops responsible, respectful leaders and citizens."
 This statement goes beyond school climate - beyond high academic standards - and combines the two to create a developmentally responsive, socially equitable, and academically challenging environment for our students.

-ENGAGING ALL STUDENTS
+ENGAGING ALL LEARNERS

 Our staff has been trained in Kagan Cooperative Learning Structures to maximize engagement in the classroom.
 Each department employs a Kagan coach, providing feedback to teachers on engagement strategies.
 We leverage our athletics and extracurricular activities to engage our students in the middle school experience.
 We offer the most athletic teams in our district, with each winning multiple district, regional, state, and national championships.
 We also offer a wide range of clubs and groups for our students, which have also been recognized nationally.